YoannDeb/Python_Testing/README.md

     - Rather than hunting around for the packages you need, you can install in one step.
 Type <code>pip install -r requirements.txt</code>.
 This will install all the packages listed in the respective file.
 If you install a package, make sure others know by updating the requirements.txt file.
 An easy way to do this is <code>pip freeze > requirements.txt</code>

     - Flask requires that you set an environmental variable to the python file.
 However you do that, you'll want to set the file to be <code>server.py</code>.
-Check [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) for more details
+Check [here](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) for more details (exemple for Windows PowerShell: <code>$env:FLASK_APP = "server.py"</code>)

     - You should now be ready to test the application.
 In the directory, type either <code>flask run</code> or <code>python -m flask run</code>.
 The app should respond with an address you should be able to go to using your browser.